- Home

 Special Cases

-In case of shared ownership, the capital gain is distributed proportionally to each co-owner's share, each using their own exemption credit.
+Co-ownership: the capital gain is distributed proportionally to each co-owner's share.
+Each uses their own exemption credit.

 Companies do not benefit from the 8,000 UF exemption.
-They pay corporate tax (27% in 2024) on their real estate capital gains.
+They pay corporate tax (27%) on real estate capital gains.

 Value Added Tax (IVA/VAT)

-Chilean VAT (19% in 2024) applies in several real estate situations:
+Chilean VAT (19%) applies in several real estate situations:

 1. Furnished Rental